emgrasmeder/hoo/README.md

 ### What is Agent Based Modeling?
 ###### (Skip to [Cases](https://github.com/emmagras/hoo-will-build-the-roads/blob/master/README.md#cases))
-Agent based modeling is a simulation technique where the simulator creates a number of autonomous `agents` who can interact woith each other in various ways.
+Agent based modeling is a simulation technique where the simulator creates a number of autonomous `agents` who can interact with each other in various ways.
 Typically the agents have a number of parameters that can be altered to study the impact of different variables in the system.

 In this project, the agents are, for the most part, cars on a road.
 Each car is an instance of an object which has a speed, a direction, and a location.
 We can then, for instance give each car a `following_distance` parameter and study the effects on traffic of increasing or decreasing.